OVER 60 Years OF SUCCESS IN PERSONAL INJURY

 The Food and Drug Administration has revealed that infections from duodenoscopes have occurred elsewhere.
 In fact, 135 patients may have been exposed to bacteria during the period of January 2012 to December of last year.
 The FDA issued a warning that not all bacteria may be removed through the cleaning process of the scopes.
 Fierce Healthcare states that along with that warning the FDA has issued, the agency stated that manufacturers’ tests of their devices’ cleaning protocols may also be to blame.

 The surgeries of today are far more advanced than those of a hundred years ago.
 Yet, according to Public Integrity, the tools used in these surgeries have become more complex.
 While they may look simple, many of these devices have long channels, moving parts, are smaller in design and have tiny holes.
 Porous materials such as plastic and tungsten are also often used.

 This makes it harder to clean these devices.
 Suction cups are a common tool used to remove bodily fluids from a surgical site.
 However, when one team looked at 350 of these items with a tiny camera used for filming surgeries, they discovered these cups were far from clean, even after they ran the cups through the manufacturer’s recommended cleaning procedure.
 The problem appeared to be a flaw in the cups’ design.

 It is uncertain how pervasive the issue of dirty devices is in hospitals throughout Missouri and the rest of the nation.
-If people feel that they have been the victim of hospital negligence, they may find it helpful to meet with an experienced injury lawyer.
+If people feel that they have been the victim of hospital negligence, they may find it helpful to meet with an experienced Kansas City surgical error lawyer.